ti-cortex-m4/demo-java-reactive-streams-old/readme.md

-* The latency may not be optimal due to an incorrectly chosen pulling period (too long pulling period leads to high latency, too short pulling period wastes CPU and I/O resources).
+* The latency may not be optimal due to an incorrectly chosen pulling period (too long pulling period leads to high latency; too short pulling period wastes CPU and I/O resources).
 * The throughput is not optimal because it takes one request-response to send each item.
 * The consumer cannot determine if the producer has finished generating items.